innerHTMLproperty– to write inside an HTML element

 Let’s see the last method.

-Firstly, open your browser’s console.
+Firstly, you need to open your browser’s console.
 To do this, open a new tab in your browser.
 Then, right-click and click inspect as shown below.

 After that click on the console, and write your code there as shown below.

 You can copy this line of code and paste it into your browser’s console.
-Then, click enter and see if the result will be the same as shown below.
+Then, click enter and you will see the result is the same as shown below.

 That’s it.
 Hope you liked it.
 If you have any questions related to this tutorial then feel free to ask in the comments section below.